eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 > The preferred term to describe a person who fights fire is firefighter.

-**fiscal year**
+**Fiscal year**

-The 12-month period that a coporation or government body uses for bookkeeping purposes.
+The 12-month period that a corporation or government body uses for bookkeeping purposes.

 >>•	The mayor asked the divisions to cut their budgets by 10% in fiscal year 2020.